-Adjunct Assistant Professor, Division of Environment and Sustainability
+Adjunct Associate Professor, Division of Environment and Sustainability

 Tel: (852) 3469 2206

-Bookhart teaches classes on sustainability management and sustainability thinking, both of which train aspiring students the skills and mental framework for solving complex problems in the 21st century.
+Bookhart also teaches classes on sustainability management and sustainability thinking, both of which develop skills and mental frameworks for solving complex 21st century problems.

 - “Sustainability: Shifting Perceptions and Evolving Meanings,” book chapter in The Sustainable University: New Goals and New Challenges for Higher Education Leaders, (April 2012).